 Great Leaders On and Off the Playing Field

-What makes a great leader is the most important focus of an entire industry: Leadership Development.
-It has spawned a new field of work (Executive Coaching), limitless educational programs and institutes, and what a colleague called the “International Airport School of Business:” The dozens of anecdotal self-help books on leadership by former CEOs and government leaders.
+What makes a great leader is the most important focus of an entire industry: Leadership development.
+It has spawned a new field of work (Executive Coaching), limitless educational programs and institutes, and dozens of anecdotal self-help books by former CEOs and government leaders.
 In addition, the juxtaposition of President Obama’s leadership style with Donald Trump’s leadership style is the topic of many a coffee-shop and dinner-table debate.